HL-hanlin/STAT8101_AppliedCausality/journal.md

 * Briefly discussed my project idea with Prof. Blei.
 I got really stucked at this point since it seems that the yellow indicator light in [Causal Confusion in Imitation Learning](https://arxiv.org/pdf/1905.11979.pdf) is perfectly correlated with brakes, so there's no way to know indicator light is the effect rather than the cause of brake.
 As suggested by Prof., multiple environments might be a way to direction to go, since unsupervised learning of disentangled representations is fundamentally impossible without inductive biases on both the models and the data as proved by Locatello in the paper [Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations](https://arxiv.org/abs/1811.12359).

 * Therefore, I focus on the Atari Games dataset (especially Pong), and tried to create images from multiple environments.
 My procedure for creating 2 different environments are as follows: in the first environment, I just use the original image from games screenshot.
 In the second environment, I masked out the scores at the top of each image, and added a number representing precious actions at the left bottom corner of the image.
 In this way, the first image could represent an environment with scores (which is a effect of action), and the second image could represent an environment with previous actions (which is cause of action).
 We use these two variants as our training environments, and we define our testing environment as the image with neither scores nor previous actions (so it is not contaminated by spurious informations).
+The illustrative image is [here!](https://github.com/HL-hanlin/STAT8101_AppliedCausality/blob/main/etc/Pong_traineval2.png)

-However, I'm not quite sure how to create multiple environments for other Atari Games, since the scores at the top of the image is unique to this Pong dataset.
+* However, I'm not quite sure how to create multiple environments for other Atari Games, since the scores at the top of the image is unique to this Pong dataset.